indigotree/www-audiovisualprojects-co-uk/content/projects/private-residence-berkshire.md

 title: Private Residence
 featured_image: /uploads/private-residence-berkshire-13.jpg
 yoast_keyword: private Berkshire residence
+seo_title: Private Berkshire Residence
+seo_description: >-
+  AVP were commissioned to fully automate this private Berkshire residence which was built to the highest standards of specification and finish.
+Working closely with the architects and client from planning stage, we were able to maximise the opportunity to deliver a fantastic, bespoke range of solutions for modern living.
 description: >-
   AVP were commissioned to fully automate this private Berkshire residence which was built to the highest standards of specification and finish.
 Working